Enttoi/enttoi-client/README.md

 ## Sensors configuration

 The current setup is:
 * One [LED](http://www.aliexpress.com/item//32377761083.html) connected to wPi=0 or BCM=17 pin.
-This LED turned on once the client lunched
+This LED turned on once the client launched and turned off when terminated
 * 2 [reed switches](http://www.aliexpress.com/item//32424305003.html) connected to wPi=5,7 or BCM=4,24.